 Explores issues, concepts and methods in computer science.
 Content varies depending upon the interests of faculty and students.
 Course may be repeated when topic changes.
 Lab fee required.

 An introduction to object-oriented computer programming framed in the technical aspects of game programming.
 The course covers variables, control structures, functions, arrays, data types, classes, inheritance and polymorphisms.
 Students apply these concepts to build a series of small games.
 Lab fee required. prerequisites: COSC 250 or equivalent and Simulation and Digital Entertainment major

 Conveys the skills necessary for students to begin a career in instructional video game design.
 Expands on previous game design courses but focuses on the creation of serious games for adult and child learning.
 At the end of the course, students design, develop and test a working prototype of a video game for learning.
 Lab fee required. prerequisite: COSC 150 or equivalent, by permission of the program director

 Builds on an existing understanding of game design concepts, scripting and 3-D asset creation and provides students with the opportunity to apply this to advanced level design utilizing professional tool sets.
 Projects are team based and emulate industry best practices using a current 3-D game engine.
-Lab fee required, prerequisites: COSC 250, COSC 260 and COSC 320 or their equivalents
+Lab fee required. prerequisites: COSC 150, COSC 250 and COSC 260 or their equivalents

 Examines games and simulations as systems designed for common use and collaboration and the ways non-game social media can promote markets for digital entertainment.
 Theoretical approaches are compared to current implementations and tested in one or more limited practical experiments.
-Laboratory fee required.
+Lab fee required. prerequisite: WRIT 300

 Students develop skills required to administer the Unix/Linux operating systems.
 Topics include installing and configuring a popular distribution, common tools and utilities, file system administration, user and group management, network/Internet service configuration, user and system security, shell scripting, kernel configurations, interoperability with Windows, back-up and storage, and troubleshooting.
 Lab fee required. prerequisites: COSC 212, COSC 251 and MATH 201